uswong/homebridge-bondbridge/README.md

      ![image](https://user-images.githubusercontent.com/96530237/226813380-1a867f56-61a5-42b8-ad10-5deeb7ac44f5.png)

-This plugin does not use the built-in timers but use customer-built timers within a bash script.
-These customer-built timers have greater flexibility and capability to turn on or off the fan and the light.
+This plugin does not use the built-in timers but use custom-built timers within a bash script.
+These custom-built timers have greater flexibility and capability to turn on or off the fan and the light.

-These customer-built timers used 'Lightbulb' accessory as proxy and `time-to-on` and `time-to-off` is set in % with a scale of 6 minutes per 1%, or 10% = 1.0 hour and a maximum of 10 hours timer can be set.
+These custom-built timers used 'Lightbulb' accessory as proxy and `time-to-on` and `time-to-off` is set in % with a scale of 6 minutes per 1%, or 10% = 1.0 hour and a maximum of 10 hours timer can be set.
 Setting the Fan Timer when the Fan is in **"Off"** state will be a `time-to-on` timer and vice versa.

 ## Installation
 ### Raspbian/HOOBS/macOS/NAS: